Cormoran Strike

 margallillyTFOD

 During his mid to late teens, Strike’s mother met and married Jeff Whittaker.
 They moved around a lot, living in squats where Leda and Whittaker would get high on drugs and sleep on dirty mattresses on the floor.
-The Charles Manson album LIE: The Love and Terror Cult formed the soundtrack to Strike’s GCSE (General Certificate of Secondary Education) year, as his stepfather was obsessed with the American cult leader.
+The Charles Manson album LIE: The Love and Terror Cult formed the soundtrack to Strike’s GCSE (General Certificate of Secondary Education) year (aged 16-17), as his stepfather was obsessed with the American cult leader.
 Because of Whittaker’s behaviour and threats, Lucy went to live with Aunt Joan and Uncle Ted.
 Strike chose to stay, refusing to leave his mother alone with his stepfather.
-When Strike was twenty, his mother was found dead in the squat, having overdosed on heroin.
+When Strike was twenty, his mother was found dead in the squat Whitechapel, having overdosed on heroin.
 Strike continues to believe that it is Whittaker who killed her.

 Friends